ayufan-research/s3-to-webdav/README.md

 ## How It Works

-The server connects to your WebDAV server, scans all files into a SQLite database for fast lookups, and provides an S3-compatible HTTP API.
+The server connects to your WebDAV server, scans specified bucket directories into a SQLite database for fast lookups, and provides an S3-compatible HTTP API.
 When you upload/download files through the S3 API, they are stored on/retrieved from the WebDAV server.
 The database cache is kept in sync automatically.

+**Bucket Filtering**: You must specify which WebDAV directories to expose as S3 buckets.
+Only the specified buckets will be synced and accessible via the S3 API.

-This server is to be used with Proxmox Backup Server and connecting it to Hetzner Storage Box WebDAV.
+This server is designed for use with Proxmox Backup Server and connecting it to Hetzner Storage Box WebDAV.

 ## Configuration